BLUE HORIZON 1261

 "Sure, I'll take care of it."

 "Thanks, Durant.
 I appreciate it.
-Go ahead and get started, and then make sure the bay door and the airlock are both pass-locked when you leave, yourself."
+Go ahead and get started, and then make sure the bay door and the airlock are both pass-locked when you leave afterward."

 "Aye, sir.
 Signing off now."

 Merlin and Taro finished securing the system, and then Merlin moved back to the Com station.
 "All hands, all hands," he broadcast, "Report immediately to the Hold to off-load the cargo.
 Durant will oversee the operation, so follow his direction.
-After the customer has taken possession of the shipment, Durant will hand out your pay vouchers and then you will be free to do as you will.
+After the customer has taken possession of the shipment, you will be free to do as you will.
 We have landed on Kantus in Toreboda and shore leave is three days.
 Be back in plenty of time to load up our next shipment.
 Take a DataCom with you in case I need to contact you or you need to contact one another.
-With our rearranged schedule, we will be shipping food supplies to the fishing colonies on Crescentis, and then we will fly empty to Ganis to transport industrial equipment to Quet.
+With our rearranged schedule, we will be shipping food supplies to the fishing colonies on Crescentis, and then we will fly empty to Ganis to pick up industrial equipment for transport to Quet.
 We had a few hiccups on our first trip together, so hopefully things will go smoother the next voyage out.
 Merlin, out."

 The wolf shut off the ship-wide link and then leaned back against the console.
 "Thanks for helping out with the landing," he said to Taro.
 "With Jiro out of commission, I'm glad you've had flight experience."